 This is by no means the earmark of a bad record—in fact, it’s good enough for me to seriously consider Nielson’s musical sensibilities to Prince.
 (Do I think he plays guitar as well as Prince?
 Not even slightly—this is not a member-measuring contest by any means.)
 With Sex & Food Nielson proves he can take a listener across genres, geographies and jams with ease on his guitar.
 Maybe the execution doesn’t totally allow for a smooth record listen and maybe that doesn’t tickle me quite where I like it but irrespective of where long-player four ranks in the chronology, (“solidly next to II but just under Multi-Love if you don’t mind,” butts in my brain) it still grinds down musical tastes into nutrient powders and then mixes them with water for each cut.
 A ready-made protein-album ready to go.

 Rhodes pianos, electric sitars, tape transports, drones, organs, they all find a home here on a record that doesn’t know what genre it wants to be.
 Disarmingly sweet disco or punishingly hard garage rock, Nielson finds a way to make the instruments work in either scenario.
-I may sway forever to Naomi Win’s cha-cha-cha fiddling but I can also detach head from spine to Nielson’s political guitar slams and groove to Portrait’s sexbass woos and coos.
+I may sway forever to Naomi Win’s cha-cha-cha fiddling (“Hunnybee”) but I can also detach head from spine to Nielson’s political guitar slams (“American Guilt”) and groove to Portrait’s sexbass woos and coos across the record.

 And forgive me for being so brusque, but it’s exactly that sexbot synthesizer on Side Two that seduces me so willingly as the warm colitas catch me dreaming.
 The opening notes on “Everyone Acts Crazy Nowadays” say only as much, after the insane kaleidoscope fractals that are Side One, I just need my smoking totem to keep me sane.
 The haunted acoustics of II and smoking funk of Multi-Love carry the majority of Side Two, now upgraded with a bionic Hammond arm and strong enough to overcome the guitar squeaks of “This Doomsday” jumping into the synth hop of “How Many Zeros.”

 At this point, it’s amusing to think how this album may be slightly underwhelming to Unknown Mortal Orchestra fans or observers, yet still confirms how radical Nielson is within the field of pop-psych.
-The “SB-05” track is a better listen than this so-so record, but even a so-so record from UMO is more diverse and exploratory than the genre-types of Real Estate, Tennis, Beach Fossils or DIIV, hell, even Ariel Pink as of late, who can fall into the classic traps of emotionless vocals and curated bell-and-whistle-noise.
-To be fair, emotively lacking vocals is a clearcut genre concession; yet Nielson makes it sounds more like a true design choice—a committed aesthetic as it follows from lyrics of alienation and social discomfort all wrapped in tape-recorder distortion and all tell-tale differences from the reverb heavy effects of contemporaries.
+The “SB-05” track is a better listen than this so-so record, but even a so-so record from UMO is more diverse and exploratory than the genre-types of Real Estate, Tennis, Beach Fossils or DIIV, hell, even Ariel Pink as of late, who can fall into the classic traps of emotionless vocals and curated bells-and-whistles.
+To be fair, emotively lacking vocals is a clearcut genre concession; yet Nielson makes it sounds more like a true design choice—a committed aesthetic as it follows from lyrics of alienation and social discomfort all wrapped in tape-recorder distortion and tell-tale fuzzy difference from the reverb-heavy, ornately polished effects of contemporaries.

 Further, Nielson involves himself in sounds so frequently not associated with pop-psych: funk, soul and R&B. He reclaims a part of rock forgotten after 1982, the roots, and then infuses them all like an essential oil back into the fold of pop-psych or chops them up like an incense stick against a box fan.
 No matter where he lies on the spectrum, though, he will sweet-talk you with hi-fi synthesizers or sour you dour with lo-fi guitars.
 Good or bad, no matter what he does for pop-pysch, he does it with a punk-funk attitude, Side-B or otherwise.